BenMiller0/cse15l-lab-reports/Lab-Report5.md

 <br>
 ![3](Reponse3.jpg)
 <br>
-Looks like my bash script is behaving as expected now!
+It looks like my bash script is behaving as expected now!
 Thank you for the help.

 ## Part 2 - Reflection
 Something that really interested me that I learned this half of the qauter had to do with exit codes and using them to our advantage in bash.